georgemoralis/pcsp-minifire-port/README.md

 Test code for psp emulator

-win32 build : interpeter and recompiler works (hmm recompiler is fast  , interpreter less than 1 fps) win64 build : only interpreter 10% faster than win32 version
+win32 build : interpeter and recompiler works (hmm recompiler is fast  , interpreter less than 1 fps)

+win64 build : only interpreter 10% faster than win32 version

+This can only run minifire demo which is embedded inside source , so running exe will run the demo automaticaly.
+There are several hacks to skip syscalls and run the demo with minimal emulation.

 # TODO